 Apartment and Condo rentals in Hilo

 In Hilo you can rent a place close enough to work, school and shopping so that you don't need a car.
-It is a great way to save on living expenses.
-Hilo has some big hills, so consider that when picking a location if you are planning to walk or bike.
+Walking and biking around town is a great way to save on living expenses.
+Hilo has some big hills, so consider that when picking a place to live without a car.

-We drove around to take pictures of some of the apartments in Hilo.
-We don't know what they look like inside, but the pictures may help give an idea of what to expect.
-Most of the apartments do not have AC, so fans will be desired in the summer or whenever the trade winds disappear.
-If you don't mind stairs, it will be cooler on the higher floors.
+We drove around Hilo to photograph some of the apartment complexes in town.
+We don't know what they look like inside, but the pictures help to get an idea of what to expect.
+Most of the apartments do not have air conditioning because electricity is so expensive.
+Fans will be needed in summer or whenever the trade winds stop.
+If you don't mind stairs, it is usually cooler on the higher floors.
+When selecting a unit, house or room, make sure that the windows open, that there are windows on at least two sides to get air flow and that there is nothing right outside the window that interferes with air flow like a huge hedge or wall.
+Without air flow, the heat and humidity in Hilo turns a room into a hot, moldy oven.

 University Palms is on Kapiolani Street, right across from the UH.
 They have a web page.